Kim Jong-Il: Beijing is in China, you blond asshole!

 - In Negima!
 Magister Negi Magi, when Makie reveals how much she's learned much about the history and geography of Mundus Magicus in a few weeks, Yuna is surprised, given that normally she can't find Germany, France or Italy on a map, and thinks that Switzerland is near England and that Australia is around Europe.

 - Alfred/America asks where Japan is on a map... of the United States of America.

 - In the English dub of the anime, the narrator begins a discussion of a part of Polish history, stops herself - "Right, anime fans." - and backs up to begin a dumbed-down version of the same information.
 Then she stops herself again: "Right, American fans.
 Poland is a country.
 In Europe!"
 Ow.

 - Used as a plot point in Gundam 0080.
 Bernie, posing as a Federation soldier, claims to be from Australia while making small talk and mentions how he used to love playing in the snow around Christmastime.
 Several minutes later, the man he was talking to realizes that the Southern Hemisphere has warm weather in December; this is the mistake that blows the team's cover and gets everyone but Bernie killed.
 Not to mention that Sydney was wiped out by The Colony Drop and no longer exists at that time, anyone from Sydney should not be talking like that about it.

-- Dave from Knights Of The Dinner Table is convinced that Canada is a Communist country and behind the Iron Curtain.
+- Dave from Knights of the Dinner Table is convinced that Canada is a Communist country and behind the Iron Curtain.
 He also thinks the language of Israel is Orkish.
 And Weird Pete doesn't realize that Papua New Guinea is a real country.

 - Tabby in Nextwave.
 She thinks Europe is a country and is shocked to learn that the French are in Canada.